pmainguet/udemy-courses/Javascript/README.md

 # MANIPULATING DOM

+For a list of DOM manipulation, see http://youmightnotneedjquery.com

 ## ADD BIG CHUNKS OF HTML WITH DATA

 * define html placeholder as a string with %...% variable